1. Is this Community only for Episcopalians?

 15. Who are “Friends of the Community”?

 Friends of the Community are those people interested in associating themselves with the

-Community, but who do not wish to have any formal commitment.
-Friends support us in prayer
+service to others.
+They usually do not have a formal formation plan.
+Friends support us in

-and other resources as they are able, and are supported by our prayer.
+prayer and other resources as they are able, and are supported by our prayer team.